firelinks-alex/firelinks-alex.github.io/AOS_midterm_notes.md

 - Data structures that support **special locality** like an array benefits the most from TLB.
 - In a CISC hardware system, it's the hardware handles the **TLB miss**. **hardware-managed TLBs** uses **multi-level page table**
 - In a **RISC** hardware, OS handles it (software-managed TLBs) -> trap instructions

+Final Exam Topics:
+How is persistent memory different from solid state drives?

+What is DAX and why is it important for persistent memory?

+What is one disadvantage of persistent memory over DRAM?

+How is the OS able to give commands to hardware devices?

+What is one advantage the old tape storage has over modern storage drives?

+Why are Magnetic Hard drives still so popular?

+Name at least 3 roles of a file system, and explain why each is important.

+What is one important property that virtual machines provide that containers do not?

+Provide one use case each where a container and a virtual machine is the right virtualization technique to use.

+Define crash consistency as the OS relates to file systems.
+Give an example.

+What is the central idea of an Exokernel?

+What is one advantage a monolithic OS (like Linux) would have over an Exokernel?